Introduction

 Summary of Footprint

 The college's reporting year runs from 1 April to 31 March.
 The baseline year is 2017-18.
-Scope 3 data has been added for waste from 2019-20 and for meat from 2022-23.
+Scope 3 data has been added for waste from 2019-20, meat from 2022-23, and computer purchases from 2020-21 (first calculated in 2023-24).

 The decrease in the electrical footprint (before being offset) relates to grid decarbonisation.
 The College is using more electricity overall through the introduction of green technologies.